emilygfagan/active-directory/powershell-scripts/README.md

 ```

-## Additional Commands and Notes
+## Notes and Processes

-Ran the script for the first time and I received an error because I was not in the correct directory.
+Ran the base script for the first time and I received an error because I was not in the correct directory.
 I changed my current directory to Desktop by using the command `cd`.

 ![image011](images/image011.png)